 I just joined the Ctrl-C Club.
 It's a "pubnix" - a publicly accessible online *n*x system.
-In this case, Ubuntu GNU/Linux which was my first FOSS (free/open-source software) experience, so I feel at home (doubly so as isiZulu is my third language).
+In this case, Ubuntu GNU/Linux which happens to have been my first FOSS (free/open-source software) experience, so I feel at home (doubly so as isiZulu is my third language).
 Both Ubuntu and Raspberry Pi OS, which is currently my FOSS home, are derivatives of Debian.
+Pubnix servers are sometimes called tilde servers (after the ~ symbol indicating a user's home directory) and their communities and content, the "tildeverse."

-Writing the last sentence triggered a memory that has lain dormant for ages.
-Before I ever tried FOSS, I heard about it and bought a mag (I think it was Linux User) with a free CD on the front cover, featuring the Impi Linux operating system.
+Writing the last paragraph triggered a memory that has lain dormant for ages.
+Before I ever tried FOSS, I heard about it and bought a mag (I think it was Linux User, in 2004/5) with a free CD on the front cover, featuring the Impi Linux operating system ("impi" means "war" or "army" in isiZulu).
 At the time I didn't own a computer so I didn't get to try Impi.
 But I might still have the CD somewhere in storage.
 I heard its developers were hired among the team that developed Ubuntu.

 I first discovered the pubnix phenomenon via a friend who for years had been logging into one of the most venerable of them all: the Super-Dimensional Fortress at sdf.org, which runs on FreeBSD, another Unix-like operating system.
 I eventually joined too and particularly liked one of SDF's services, aNONradio.
 But to publish web pages on SDF, you have to donate a dollar or more.
 Not easy for us on the outskirts of empire.